-When both restricted and unrestricted resources are available for use, it is the Commission's policy to use restricted resources first, then unrestricted resources, as they are needed.
+Use of restricted resources, when both restricted and unrestricted resources are available for use, it is the Commission's policy to use restricted resources first, then unrestricted resources, as they are needed.
 When unrestricted resources (committed, assigned and unassigned) are available for use it is the Commission's policy to use committed resources first, then assigned, and then unassigned as they are needed.